 - Assume responsibility.
 Be ready to intervene even if others do not.

-- Speak up if you see someone intentionally getting someone else drunk.
+- Speak up if you see someone intentionally getting someone else intoxicated.

-- Speak up if you see a friend leaving with someone he/she knows is drunk.
+- Speak up if you see a friend leaving with someone he/she knows is intoxicated.

-- Remind friends that sexual contact with an intoxicated person is against the law.
+- Remind friends that sexual contact with a incapacitated person is against the law.
+They must have AFFIRMATIVE CONSENT!

 - Attempt to help.
-This may include helping a person to leave the situation, confront a behavior, diffuse a situation, or call for other support/security.
+This may include confronting the behavior, helping a person to leave the situation, or call for others to help intervene.

-Risk reduction are options designed to decrease perpetration and bystander inaction, and to increase empowerment for victims in order to promote safety and to help individuals and communities address conditions that facilitate violence.
+While sexual assault, domestic violence, dating violence and stalking is ALWAYS the fault of the perpetrator, consider these risk reduction options that may decrease perpetration and bystander inaction, and increase empowerment for victims in order to promote safety and to help individuals and communities address conditions that facilitate violence.

 - Walk with friends or with others to and from classes.
 Contact the College Police for an escort at (818) 551-5205.